TheChymera/mkstage4/README.md

 More information on mkstage4 can be found on its own Chymeric Tutorials article: [mkstage4 - Stage 4 Tarballs Made Easy](http://tutorials.chymera.eu/blog/2014/05/18/mkstage4-stage4-tarballs-made-easy/).

-##Usage
+##Installation

-Preparing to run mkstage4 from its own directory:
+The script can be run directly from its containing folder (and thus, is installed simply by downloading or cloning it from here - and adding run permissions):

 ```bash
 git clone https://github.com/TheChymera/mkstage4.git /your/mkstage4/directory